boldflight/BibleConverter/test_EPUB/output/Luke.md

 ### The Arrival of the Son of Man

 [25] “And there will be signs in the sun and moon and stars, and on the earth nations will be in distress, anxious over the roaring of the sea and the surging waves.
-[26] People will be fainting from fear and from the expectation of what is coming on the world, for the powers of the heavens will be shaken.
+[26] People will be fainting from fear and from the expectation of what is coming on the world, for _the powers of the heavens will be shaken_.
-[27] Then they will see the Son of Man arriving in a cloud with power and great glory.
+[27] Then they will see _the Son of Man_ _arriving_ _in a cloud_ with power and great glory.
 [28] But when these things begin to happen, stand up and raise your heads, because your redemption is drawing near.”

 ### The Parable of the Fig Tree